 Ability: Riders self-select or a put into groups of about 6 riders with approximately equal ability and are set off at intervals, with slower groups set off first.
 Everyone works together as a group for the 20-25 mile route

 Pace: This will vary dependent upon the group but could range from 18 – 25 mph average over the course.

-Notes: These rides set off from the Budgens roundabout on the A38 and head to Willand or Cullompton on Tuesday evenings (18.30hrs) throughout the spring and summer providing it is not raining too heavily and there is enough daylight to complete the course.
+Notes: These rides set off from the Budgens roundabout on the A38 and head to Willand or Cullompton on Tuesday evenings (18.50 for 19:00 start) throughout the spring and summer providing it is not raining too heavily and there is enough daylight to complete the course.

 The most physically demanding part of the ride is when you’re leading the group.
 Ride at a controlled constant effort on the front for about a minute then, when safe, peel off and drift to the back of the chain.
 You now need to ride close to the wheel in front of you drafting and recovering until your turn at the front comes round again.

 If you have any questions about the rides and want any advice on which ride you should join then please do drop us an email through the contact form on the website.